 You can also choose from charter schools!
 Charters are free, public schools open to all families.
 Charter schools are distinct from traditional public schools because they have extra freedom to innovate while being held accountable for student achievement.
 Charter schools can share the fruits of their innovation with traditional classrooms.
 If there are more families seeking admittance to a charter school than there are seats, a lottery system is usually used to determine admittance.

 Magnet schools are a third type of free public education; these schools allow kids to focus on a specific theme, like science or the performing arts.
 Michigan has several magnet schools throughout the state.
 The International Academy of Macomb, for instance, is a county-wide International Baccalaureate magnet school that provides opportunities each year for its students to travel the world.
 The Lansing School District offers more than 10 magnet schools or programs.
-Other districts with magnet offerings include Michigan City Area Schools, Detroit Public Schools, Ann Arbor Public Schools, and more.
+Other districts with magnet offerings include Michigan City Area Schools, Detroit Public Schools, Saginaw Public Schools, Ann Arbor Public Schools, and more.
 If you live near a magnet school with a theme that interests your child, this could be an exciting choice for you.